-Day tours to Galle, Day trips to Galle from Colombo, Madu river boat trip day tour from Colombo, Galle Day Tour from Colombo
+Day trips to Galle from Colombo, Madu river boat trip day tour from Colombo, Day tours to Galle, Galle Day Tour from Colombo

 Take a magical boat ride down the beautiful Madu River, a wetland estuary spreading over 900 hectares of which 770 hectares is covered with water and inhabited with 64 islands.
 The boat ride is a wonderful way to take a closer look at this complex wetland ecosystem; a world heritage site protected by the Ramsar Convention on Wetlands being one of the last wetlands in Sri Lanka to contain a pristine mangrove forest.